joelkanyi/Muviz/README.md

     - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) -The ViewModel class is designed to store and manage UI-related data in a lifecycle conscious way.
     - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - LiveData is an observable data holder class.
 Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
 This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.
     - [Paging 3 library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
 This approach allows your app to use both network bandwidth and system resources more efficiently.
-    - [Room database](https://developer.android.com/training/data-storage/room) - The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite. -
+    - [Room database](https://developer.android.com/training/data-storage/room) - The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
+    - [DataStore](https://developer.android.com/jetpack/androidx/releases/datastore) - DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
+DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.

 - [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) - A concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 - [Retrofit](https://square.github.io/retrofit) -  Retrofit is a REST client for Java/ Kotlin and Android by Square inc under Apache 2.0 license.
 Its a simple network library that is used for network transactions.
 By using this library we can seamlessly capture JSON response from web service/web API.